murffious/FullStackMastery-Resources/README.md

 all the images
 scarpers
 source
+box model  up and down arrow keys - can manipulate and chage the page how ever you like inclding repalcing images and chanign text

 breakpoints
 console. (front end code only) remember the clear conosle siymbooll and persist logs so you get the logs even when chanign pages which can be useful